bdperkin/haproxytech/SOURCES/dataplaneapi.configuration.md

        $5$2yEnDhzXwNRisHxR$NvzzvO85Sw1D0.cjeIu8ZXmzjx9ibGjFfFmbQhq.Su/

- - If using an encrypted password, copy the output from the last step and pa
+ - If using an encrypted password, copy the output from the last step and paste the value into the configuration file while also changing ***insecure-password*** to ***password***:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTAwMTI1NzIsLTE4MjA4MTA1MzksMT
+eyJoaXN0b3J5IjpbMTgzOTg0NjY3MCwtMTgyMDgxMDUzOSwxNT
-U5MjQ0NTkwNiwyNTkxODIxNjAsMTgwMzgwNzg1Nl19
+kyNDQ1OTA2LDI1OTE4MjE2MCwxODAzODA3ODU2XX0=
 -->